TriLab-bioinf/WORKSHOP2024_2/README.md

 ### WORKSHOP2024_2

-#### Workshop outline:
+#### Workshop goal:

-1. File formats (fastq, sam/bam/, gff/gtf/, VCF)
+1. To learn about popular file formats (fastq, sam/bam/, gff/gtf/, VCF).
-2. Read quality check (fastqc: example of low quality reads, example of reads with adapter contamination)

-3. Read trimming and filtering (trimmomatic?
-Try others as well?)
-4. Mapping reads to a reference genome (STAR, bwa/bowtie2?)
-Should we mention mapping of long reads?
-5. Remove duplicated reads (picard, have you tried samtools for this?)
+2. To learn how to generate and interpret QC data from sequencing reads.
+3. To learn how to trim reads.
+4. Try different read mappers (STAR, BWA) with RNAseq and WGS sequencing datasets.
+5. Remove/flag duplicated reads.
-6. Quantification of reads per gene. (featureCounts)
+6. Quantification of reads per gene.
-  .
-Counting reads or fragments
-  .
-Dealing with multimappers
-8. SNP/INDEL calls and annotation.
+8. SNP/INDEL calls.
-9. Generation of wig, bigwig, (tdf and bed ??) files from bam files
+9. To learn how to generate wig, bigwig, tdf and bed files from bam files for visualization in IGV.
-10. MultiQC to summarize program outputs. (example of rRNA contamination from yeast RNAseq from Orna - Report from the STAR mappings - see ppt in figures folder), )